goonstation/goonstation/.github/DEV_GUIDE.md

 If you want your change to be included in the changelog it is helpful if you include a message that should appear there and the name which we should use to credit you (if different from your GitHub username).

-If you want to add more commits to your PR, all you need to do is just push those commits to the branch.
+If you want to add more commits to your PR, all you need to do is just push those commits to the branch from the source control bar.

 Wow!
 Great job on making your PR. :tada: